Towards understanding CG and GMRES through examples: The CG Method

 \emph{Explanation:} As can be seen from \eqref{eqn:CGmin}, for equal components of the initial residual in the invariant subspaces, the $A$-norm of the error minimizes the sum of the squared values of the CG polynomial divided by the associated eigenvalues.
 For an accumulation of the eigenvalues to the right, the CG polynomial approximates by its roots (Ritz values) the small outlying eigenvalues within a few iterations, which takes care for the associated part of the sum.
 For the rest of the eigenvalues that are large and close to each other, the values of the polynomial do not need to be be so small, because their squares are divided by the large eigenvalues.
-Therefore fast convergence (as if the small outlying eigenvalues were nonexistent) will occur within a few iterations; see \cite[Theorem 5.6.9]{LieStr13} and the enlightening paper by van der Sluis and van der Vorst \cite{SluVor86}.
-Section 5.6.4 of \cite{LieStr13}, called ``Outlying Eigenvalues and Superlinear Convergence'', recalls further closely related results by Lanczos, Rutishauser, Jennings, and others.
+Therefore fast convergence (as if the small outlying eigenvalues were nonexistent) will occur within a few iterations; see \cite[Theorem 5.6.9]{LieStr13} and the enlightening paper by van der Sluis and van der Vorst~\cite{SluVor86}.\footnote{Although the paper~\cite{SluVor86} assumes exact arithmetic and focuses on spectra with small outlying eigenvalues, it also comments on the case of large outlying eigenvalues, and on the difference between the mathematical and computational CG behavior in such cases; see \cite[p.~559]{SluVor86} and the detailed discussion with further references in \cite[pp.~279-280]{LieStr13}.} Section 5.6.4 of \cite{LieStr13}, called ``Outlying Eigenvalues and Superlinear Convergence'', recalls further closely related results by Lanczos, Rutishauser, Jennings, and others.
 The arguments above also explain why in this case the convergence rate becomes fast even when the CSD is not yet closely approximated.